 Reinstall invites you to join us in revisiting PC gaming days gone by.
-Today, Chris examines the highs and lows of Bioware's most divisive RPG.
+Here, Chris examines the highs and lows of Bioware's most divisive RPG.

-Dragon Age II is a reddish-brown city that you'll never remember, occupied by people that you'll never forget, and it is—as such—quite a lot like going to university.
-It's a distinct and characterful voice applied to a familiar set of ideas, and a paean to the notion that these games have always been about personality first, game second.
+Dragon Age 2 is a reddish-brown city you'll never remember, occupied by people you'll never forget, and it is—as such—quite a lot like going to university.
+It's a distinct and characterful voice applied to a familiar set of ideas, and a paean to the notion these games have always been about personality first, game second.
 It could have been so much better, and yet, in its own way, it has yet to be bettered.